Damage to a customer’s property while setting up a line could put your business at financial risk. Protect yourself with telecom installer insurance.

-This policy compensates telecom companies for cyberattacks.
-It covers the cost of fixing, investigating, and compensating victims of a data breach, notifying affected clients, and other recovery costs.
+This policy helps telecom companies recover from cyberattacks.
+It covers the cost of investigating a data breach, notifying affected clients, and other recovery costs.

 Workers’ compensation insurance is required in almost every state for telecom businesses with employees.
-It can cover medical fees and lost wages for work-related injuries.
+It can cover medical costs and lost wages for work-related injuries.

-Commercial auto insurance can cover property damage and medical bills in an accident involving a telecom vehicle.
-It also covers vehicle damage from weather and vandalism.
+Commercial auto insurance covers property damage and legal expenses in an accident involving a telecom vehicle.
+It can also cover vehicle damage and theft.

 As an installer, your work is demanding.
 You spend your days in cramped spaces or on ladders stringing wires and plugging gaps with firestop.
 It’s hard work, but one accident or lawsuit can make it even harder.
 Telecom insurance guards against unexpected losses and expenses related to injuries, property damage, and other risks.